Best Mountain Bikes for Kids 3 to 6 Years Old

 Bikes Built for Kids

-The kids bikes coming from larger brands are often simply a shrunken down adult bike.
+The kids’ bikes coming from larger brands are often simply shrunken down adult bikes.
 The only thing that isn’t much smaller is the weight.
+This has started to change, but is still often the case.

 The Correct Size is Critical